sdboyer/svnlib/README.txt

 After firing the system call specified in the original example, the command flushes itself out then preps to issue the command with the additions you made:

-  svn info --xml --incremental --revision 423 --depth immediate trunk/index.php trunk/example.php@424 trunk/foo
+  svn info --xml --incremental --revision 42 --depth immediate trunk/index.php \
+  trunk/example.php@424 trunk/foo

 As discussed above, the old --depth opt gets overwritten with your new value from nonRecursive, and the new target gets added to the end.

 See the docblock for SvnCommand::clear() for more details.

+= PATH PREFIXING =

 = INSTANCE-LEVEL DEFAULTS =